BabylonJSX/Native-JS-Events/README.md

 ### nodeRemoved

-Just like nodeAdded, nodeRemoved is triggered when a node is removed from the babylon scene.
+Just like nodeAdded, nodeRemoved is triggered after a node is removed from the babylon scene.

 The event detail element will contain:

 * kind : string - the kind of node that was removed (mesh, light, camera)
 * originalId : string - the original id of the babylon node
 * htmlId : the id of the html tag that was created for this node.
-This id can be used to register the other kinds of events.

 ##Suggestions?